Perfect Palettes: Pink and Poppy

 The Long and Short of It

 Hemline is just one factor, along with style and material, to consider when choosing bridesmaids' attire.
 But the bottom line?
 You want something gorgeous that your attendants will feel gorgeous in.
 These frocks fit the bill.
 Each befits a different type of event.
 A cotton dress with a sweetheart neckline is ideal for a garden party, and a long silk gown with a floral bustle suits a formal affair.
-Image 2, from left: J. Crew, Thread Design, Simple Silhouettes, and Jenny Yoo Collection.
+From left: J. Crew, Thread Design, Simple Silhouettes, and Jenny Yoo Collection.
 Flower by Dulken & Derrick.

 Illustrate Your Point